keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 I will only eat a food with added sugar twice a week.
 This is a short-term goal.
 It is also indicative of what needs to happen in order for me to achieve my long-term goal (conscious eating) without removing the “unwanted behavior” entirely—which can result in an early relapse back into the “bad behavior” and result in my quitting all together.
 Essentially, short-term goals are baby steps.[^10]

-My short-term goals will evolve as our habits change, and my environment changes.
+My short-term goals will evolve as my habits change, and my environment changes.
 Maybe, eventually, my short-term goal will be: “I will only eat a piece of cake a month,” but let’s not get ahead of ourselves.

-You can have several short- and long-term goals, but your short-term goals should always support one, specific long-term goal like pillars holding up a house on the beach.
+You can have several short- and long-term goals, but your short-term goals should always support one, specific, long-term goal like pillars holding up a house on the beach.

 Without those pillars, your long-term goals could be washed away when your environment changes, and you find yourself in more “risky” situations.

 ## Contentment and Goals

 So, how does contentment play into goals and resolutions?
-If you're content, doesn't that mean you should be accepting of everything around you, and therefore not need to ever set a goal?
+Doesn't being content mean you should be accepting of everything around you, and therefore not need to ever set a goal?

 Let go and let God, right?